-- The use of chemicals follows legal requirements of the appropriate EU regulations or of the country concerned. - The facility has the appropriate permissions to operate from the relevant licensing authority - An effective and documented biosecurity plan is in place and there is evidence that it is being followed. - Records are available showing regular monitoring of health and possible signs of stress according to the facility's plan (including the completion of microscope parasite checks) and daily mortality is recorded. - Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.

-- The use of chemicals follows legal requirements of the appropriate EU regulations or of the country concerned. - The facility has the appropriate permissions to operate from the relevant authority - An effective and documented biosecurity plan is in place and there is evidence that it is being followed. - Eels are regularly monitored for health and possible signs of stress (although this might not be documented) and daily mortality is recorded. - Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.
+CRITERION 4.8: BIOSECURITY IS PRESENT AND DISEASE IS TREATED RAPIDLY AND APPROPRIATELY Weighting: 1 Responsible indicators The use of chemicals follows legal requirements of the appropriate EU regulations or of the country concerned.
+The facility has the appropriate permissions to operate from the relevant licensing authority An effective and documented biosecurity plan is in place and there is evidence that it is being followed.
+Records are available showing regular monitoring of health and possible signs of stress according to the facility's plan (including the completion of microscope parasite checks) and daily mortality is recorded.
+Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.
+Aspiring indicators The use of chemicals follows legal requirements of the appropriate EU regulations or of the country concerned.
+The facility has the appropriate permissions to operate from the relevant authority An effective and documented biosecurity plan is in place and there is evidence that it is being followed.
+Eels are regularly monitored for health and possible signs of stress (although this might not be documented) and daily mortality is recorded.
+Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.